UBS vs Fidelity

 Fidelity vs UBS

-UBS and Schwab operate their own banks, so besides money market mutual funds, there are FDIC-insured deposit accounts.
-UBS has a savings account, while Schwab delivers both checking and savings.
-Schwab’s checking account comes with unlimited ATM fee refunds around the world, one of the few companies we know of to offer such a program.
+UBS and Schwab both have their own banks, supplying FDIC-insured accounts plus money market funds.
+UBS includes a savings account, while Schwab has both checking and savings.
+Schwab’s checking product offers unlimited ATM fee refunds worldwide, a rare advantage.

 Winner: Schwab